medplum/medplum/packages/docs/docs/tutorials/security/access-control.md

 ### Patient Access

+If you are building a patient-facing application (such as [FooMedical](https://github.com/medplum/foomedical)), a common requirement is to restrict each patient's access to only their own data.
+In this case it is recommended to use templated access policies, that also implement compartments as shown below.

 :::caution Note

 Patient Access is disabled by default.
 Contact your info@medplum.com if you'd like to enable patient registration and default patient access policy.

 :::

-A common need is to grant access to resources belonging to a specific patient.
-In this case it is recommended to use templated access policies, that also implement compartments as shown below.

 ```json
 {